Content protected from screenshots

 Related Questions

-What is the effect of reversing the direction of motion of a magnet in a coil?
+What is the effect of tilting the loop in a uniform magnetic field?

 (Current Affairs)